apply2rent/help.apply2rent.com/docs/tenant/applying.md

 Before submitting:
 - **Review all information** one final time
 - **Check property details** - Ensure it's the right property
-- **Verify contact information** - Critical for landlord communication
+- **Enter desired move-in date** - Specify when you hope to move in
 - **Read application summary** - Overview of what you're submitting

 #### **Terms and Conditions**